 Security is another area where the development and launch of the system can be helpful.
 It can protect a company against crimes such as embezzlement or industrial-espionage.

-With a great number of benefits, business gets from the integration of planning systems, there are also a lot of disadvantages.
+With a great number of benefits, a business gets from the integration of planning systems, there are also a lot of disadvantages.
 Surely, the key disadvantage of is the cost.
 Expensive systems are affordable only to large corporations.

 Key Benefits of ERP Implementation